 How to remove bags/dark circles under the eyes in Photoshop CC?

 Ans: You can remove eye bags/dark circles from your image easily with the editing software ‘Photoshop‘.
 A couple of techniques you can apply for the editing. but the most convenient one is the ‘Patch Tool’.
 You can use the tool and see the results instantly.

 How do I remove wrinkles in Photoshop?

 Ans: The best way to remove shadows under the eyes in Photoshop is by using the Clone Stamp Tool.
 Select the Blend mode ‘Lighten’ and take a sample from a bright area.
 Then brush over the dark area and continue until you are done.
-Better to reduce the opacity a little to maintain original form.
+Better to reduce the opacity a little to maintain the original form.

-Ans: The Patch Tool is good to smooth out under eye impurities in Photoshop.
+Ans: The Patch Tool is good to smooth out under-eye impurities in Photoshop.
 Just make sure to reduce the opacity a little so that it does not lose the natural look.